Constraints on the dark matter annihilation from Fermi-LAT observation of M31: Gamma ray flux from DM annihilation in M31

+Here we assume a ``smooth'' distribution of subhalos in the main halo.
+Such an approximation is acceptable considering the finite spatial resolution of $\gamma$-ray detectors.
+Considering the maximum subhalo with a mass of $\sim10^{10}$ M$_{\odot}$, its virial radius is about 40 kpc.
+For an NFW density profile, most of the DM annihilation occurs within a few percent of the virial radius \cite{2008NaturSpringel}, which corresponds to an angular radius of $\lesssim 0^{\circ}.1$ for a distance of $\sim 800$ kpc.
+Given the best resolution angle of the Fermi-LAT is about $0^{\circ}.1$ \cite{2009ApJAtwood} and most of the photons from the direction of M31 have energies below $\sim 10$ GeV, even the brightest subhalo in M31 is nearly unresolvable by the Fermi-LAT.
+Therefore it is reasonable to assume a ``smooth'' distribution of all subhalos.

-where $d$ is the distance of the halo center, $L_{\rm main}=\int_{\rm main} \rho_{\rm DM}^{2}dV$ is the total annihilation luminosity of the main halo.
-The total $J$ factor is thus the sum of the two: $J_{\rm tot}(\theta)= J_{\rm main}(\theta)+J_{\rm sub}(\theta)$.
-The 1-dimensional and 2-dimensional distributions of $J_{\rm sub}$ and $J_{\rm tot}$ are also shown in Fig. \ref{fig:Jf}.
-The results show that the subhalos have a much flatter sky distribution than the main halo, and the resulting $\gamma$-ray flux should also be more extended.
-These sky distributions will be adopted as templates for the analysis of Fermi-LAT data in the following.
+The total $J$-factor is thus the sum of the two components: $J_{\rm tot} (\theta)=J_{\rm main}(\theta)+J_{\rm sub}(\theta)$.
+Figure \ref{fig:Jf} shows the 1-dimensional (top-left panel) and 2-dimensional distributions of $J_{\rm main}$ (top-right), $J_{\rm sub}$ (bottom-left) and $J_{\rm tot}$ (bottom-right).
+The results show that the $\gamma$-ray flux from the main halo is highly concentrated, while the subhalo contribution is much flatter.
+These sky distributions will be used as spatial templates for the analysis of the Fermi-LAT data in the following.